rbowen/presentations/talking-to-management/slides.md

 ???

-* This is an example report to your manager about why it's important tat you contribute to the sustainability of a project.
+* This is an example report to your manager about why it's important that you contribute to the sustainability of a project.
 * Be specific.
 Use numbers.
 Reference reports.
 * Tie it to a company priority - in this case, profitability and budget
+* Don't waste words on things they don't care about

 ---